Partial classification of spectrum maximizing products for pairs of $2\times2$ matrices: Simultaneous Conjugacy classes

-We may think of $\phi:(A,B) \mapsto (x,y,z,u,v)$ as a mapping from the set of simultaneous conjugacy classes of pairs of complex $2\times2$ matrices to $\mathbb{C}^5$, as all $5$ quantities are invariant under simultaneous conjugation.
-It is easy to show that $\phi$ is a surjection by explicitly constructing matrices.
 The next result is a theorem by Friedland that provides information on the injectivity of the map $\phi$.
 Results in this direction restricted to $SL(2,\mathbb{R})$ existed in literature much earlier, see \cite{Goldman} for a modern overview and \cite{Vogt,Fricke} for original references. \begin{theorem}\cite{Friedland} The simultaneous conjugacy class of $(A,B) \in M_2(\mathbb{C})^2$ is uniquely determined by its $5$-tuple $(x,y,z,u,v)$ as long as